kandalgaonkarshubham/ActivityTracker/README.md

 - The Calendar page is an Open Source Library - [Github](https://github.com/nggepe/calendar-gc).
 - The Taskify page is based on a Bootstrap 4 template obtained from [CodePen](https://codepen.io/paulj05hua/pen/LYGLJYQ), which I later modified to support the latest Bootstrap 5 version and improved the look and feel by changing few things.
 - I used [HackTimer.js](https://github.com/turuslan/HackTimer) to Avoid timers throttling by browser when tab is inactive.
 - In the Stopwatch Page, I used the [Screen Wake Lock API](https://developer.mozilla.org/en-US/docs/Web/API/WakeLock), which is an experimental technology that prevents device screens from dimming or locking when an application needs to run.
-Sometimes it doesn't work, thats why on the Homepage you will get notification every 6 hour to open your respective browser's discard page to disable the Stopwatch page's to snooze.
+- To prevent your browser from closing the Stopwatch page while it is running in the background, you will receive a notification every 6 hours on the Homepage to open your respective browser's discard page and deselect the Stopwatch page from the snooze list.
 More information about the discards page can be found on [Mozilla's Docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/discard),[Chrome Auto Discarding](https://stackoverflow.com/questions/49172240/chrome-auto-tab-discarding-disable-java-script) and [Auto Discarding Solution](https://stackoverflow.com/questions/48992045/how-to-disable-automatic-tab-discarding-on-chrome-debian).

 ## Technologies Used